anhinga/julia-flux-drafts/arxiv-1606-09470-section3/README.md

 In February 2022 I was able to do that in JAX: https://github.com/anhinga/jax-pytree-example

-So I was able to formulate a better question to the creators of Zygote.jl and to get an advice which allowed to solve the problems I had in July 2021: https://github.com/FluxML/Flux.jl/issues/628
+So I was able to formulate a better question to the creators of Zygote.jl and to get an advice which allowed to solve the problems I had in July 2021: https://github.com/FluxML/Flux.jl/issues/628 (also there was an interesting remark in that discussion that named tuples might be a better fit if all keys are strings (and if we want immutable dictionaries), this is something to ponder)

 It turns out that
    * the key is to avoid using the legacy interface based on **Params** (that interface is not flexible enough)